One summer a friend and I used the small town of Trinity, Newfoundland as a…

 Here are some suggestions of things to do in St. John’s Newfoundland by local Newfoundlander Candice Walsh.

 Enjoy big culture in St. John’s Newfoundland

 St. John’s (and Newfoundland and Labrador as a whole) has changed a lot over the past centuries.
 The entire downtown area of the city, for example, has changed time and time again due to fires and modernization.
 But you can’t escape the Old World feel with the lack of skyscrapers and old brick buildings.

-Here are some places you should visit to brush up on your history.
+Here are some places you should visit in St. John’s to brush up on your history

 The artwork here is always impressive, and the exhibits often display antique memorabilia and documentation by early explorers.
 Wednesday nights are free, and after browsing, make sure you grab a cup of coffee at the top-level cafe with the best view of The Narrows in the city

 I hike Signal Hill a few times a year, and I never, ever tire of the views.
 The site of Cabot Tower and the 1762 final battle in the Seven Years’ War, Guglielmo Marconi also received the first transatlantic wireless signal here.
 During spring and summer, the Signal Hill Tattoo re-enacts battle scenes from the Royal Newfoundland Regiment, circa 1795.